varnishcache/varnish-cache/doc/sphinx/whats-new/relnote-5.0.rst

 Without them, this release, and for that matter all the previous ones, would not have happened.

-Even though they are by and large employees of the very same companies, these developers merit personal praise:
+Even though they are all employees of those very same companies, these developers merit personal praise:

 * Martin - HTTP/2 HPACK header compression code, stevedore API, VSL